Table of Contents

 They have been wearing light blues and pink in stark contrast with black.
 Some women are also seen without any abaya and no legal authority stops them or asks them to wear an abaya.

 Open Abayas over the skirts and jeans are also trending in the ultra-conservative kingdom.
-All these changes are witnessed with the rise of the bold climate of social freedoms when the young 33-year-old Crown Prince was appointed.

 The citizens of the Kingdom hope to visualize some more modern changes in the Kingdom, as well as the whole world’s eyes, are also on the Kingdom as many changes are occurring along with the vision 2030.